 Expression builder in Access database mainly helps to make expressions for queries, validation rules, default values and much more.

-By making use of the expression builder you can create queries, set validation rule in the field, set a default value on field and more.
+By making use of Access Expression builder you can create queries, set validation rule in the field, set a default value on field and more.

 It’s a type of lookup wizard, where you search for the list of expressions which is causing trouble.
 This gives you an option to mix expression into larger, more complex expression which ultimately helps you to make queries and set data rules against field.